Hrom131/ERCs/ERCS/erc-XXXX.md

     /**
      * @notice Checks if a block exists in the contract's storage.
      * This function verifies the presence of a block by its hash
-     * @param blockHash_ The hash of the block to check
+     * @param blockHash The hash of the block to check
-     * @return True if the block exists, false otherwise */ function blockExists(bytes32 blockHash_) external view returns (bool);
+     * @return True if the block exists, false otherwise */ function blockExists(bytes32 blockHash) external view returns (bool);

     /**
      * @notice Checks if a given block is part of the mainchain.
      * This function determines if the block is on the most accumulated work chain
-     * @param blockHash_ The hash of the block to check
+     * @param blockHash The hash of the block to check
-     * @return True if the block is in the mainchain, false otherwise */ function isInMainchain(bytes32 blockHash_) external view returns (bool);
+     * @return True if the block is in the mainchain, false otherwise */ function isInMainchain(bytes32 blockHash) external view returns (bool);
 }
 ```

 The `addBlockHeader` function MUST:
 - Validate that the submitted raw block header has a fixed size of 80 bytes.
 - Enforce all block header validation rules as specified in the 'Block Header Validation Rules' section.
-- Integrate the new block header into the known chain by calculating its cumulative Proof-of-Work (PoW) and managing potential chain reorganizations as defined in the 'Canonical Chain Definition' section.
+- Integrate the new block header into the known chain by calculating its cumulative PoW and managing potential chain reorganizations as defined in the 'Canonical Chain Definition' section.
 - Emit a `BlockHeaderAdded` event upon successful addition of the block header.
 - Emit a `MainchainHeadUpdated` event if the canonical chain was updated.